kbaggen/Cheapfathers-Bubble-Logger/README.md

 1. Get a Ubibots for education account!
 2. Install Arduino IDE
    - install EXP8266 bards!
-   - Download "tinyexpr.h" and "ubidotsesp8266.h" (se above folders) and place in libraries folder in it own directory.
+   - Download "tinyexpry.h" and "ubidotsesp8266.h" (se above folders) and place in libraries folder in it own directory.
 3. Download my .ino file, and type in your own data under settings area in regards of ssid, wifi, Ubidot token,  etc.!
    - **Please notice**, OG, start temp, brew size (in Liters) and brew name needs updated before each run!
 4. Upload till NodeMCU though Arduino IDE